-If you haven’t already, first read 21 Things You Must Know Before Traveling to Turks and Caicos.
+If you haven’t already, read 21 Things You Must Know Before Traveling to Turks and Caicos.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.